openedx/edx-documentation/en_us/install_operations/source/installation/installation_options.rst

 * Analytics devstack is a modified version of the devstack virtual machine that allows you to run Open edX Analytics.
 For more information, see :ref:`Info Analytics Devstack`.

+The Open edX Ficus release is supported only on the Ubuntu 16.04 operating system.
+You can use the virtual machine installation options to run Fullstack in a Vagrant virtual machine running on Linux, Mac OS, or Windows systems, or to run Devstack or Analytics Devstack on Linux or Mac OS.
+See the `Vagrant`_ downloads page for information about the operating systems and architectures on which you can run Vagrant.

 .. _Info Devstack: